pandulapeter/beagle/README.md

 * The drawers can be enabled / disabled at runtime by modifying the value of Beagle.isEnabled.
 This could be useful if you want to restrict access to the debug drawer features based on user type.
 * The library exposes the [BeagleListener](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/contracts/BeagleListener.kt) interface that can be used to observe state changes.
 Make sure to always remove implementations that should be garbage collected.
 * The library exposes the current Activity instance through the nullable, read-only Beagle.currentActivity property, which can be used to perform navigation actions in response to click events for example.
+* If you don't want Beagle to be included in some of your activities, you can use the `imprint()` function's optional `excludedActivities` parameter.

 ### Changelog
 * Check out the [Releases](https://github.com/pandulapeter/beagle/releases) page for the changes in every version.
 The library uses [semantic versioning](https://semver.org): *MAJOR.MINOR.PATCH* where *PATCH* changes only contain bug fixes, *MINOR* changes add new features and *MAJOR* changes introduce breaking modifications to the API.